 Manufacture

 To meet the demands of society, cement production is 4.1 billion tonnes.
-By country in percentage terms: China 52%, India 6.2% and EU28 5.3%.
-USA 1.9% and then Turkey, Indonesia, Brazil, Russia, South Korea and Saudi Arabia (CEMBUREAU 2018 activity report).
+By country in percentage terms: China 51.6%, India 9.5% and EU27 4.3%.
+USA 2.3% and further in decreasing order Vietnam, Turkey, Indonesia, Brazil, Iran, Russia, Egypt, Saudi Arabia and South Korea (CEMBUREAU 2023 activity report, data 2022).

 Based on population and development, the IEA CSI Cement Technology Roadmap predicts that global cement production is set to grow by 12‑23% by 2050.